kjanat/ShittyParser/README.md

 - `Url`: API endpoint URL
 - `OutputFolder`: Folder where the CSV file will be saved
 - `OutputFile`: Name of the CSV file
+- `CsvHeader`: Header string for the CSV (if API returns headerless data)
 - `ReturnType`: Format to return data ("CSV" or "PSObject")
 - `EnvFilePath`: Path to the .env file with credentials
+- `DebugMode`: Enable detailed diagnostic information
+- `TestMode`: Use test data instead of making API calls

 ### Get-Transcripts